match-BiBaZu/bibazu_simulate_poses/README.md

 Features:
 + Simulates the dynamic behavior of various workpieces as they drop onto different surfaces.
-+ Visualizes and analyzes how workpieces interact with flat surfaces based on physical properties.
++ Visualizes and analyzes how workpieces interact with flat and tilted surfaces based on physical properties.
-+ Supports customizable configurations, allowing users to modify workpieces and surface parameters. __NOT YET WORKING__
++ Supports customizable configurations, allowing users to modify workpieces and surface parameters.

 Installation Instructions:
 __1. Install Required Software:__